Careers360 Logo

 (c) The probability of finding the electron at a given distance is equal in all directions.

-(d) The probability density of electrons for 2s orbital decreases uniformly as distance from the nucleus increases.
+(d) The probability density of electrons for 2s orbital decreases uniformly as the distance from the nucleus increases.

 Answer: